lgonzalezrouco/pti/microservices/README.md

 In a production environment, Kubernetes typically runs over a private computer cluster or it is managed by a cloud provider (e.g. Google GKE, Amazon EKS, etc.).
 In order to be able to try Kubernetes locally, we will use Minikube, a tool that runs a single-node Kubernetes cluster within a virtual machine (VM).

+* NOTE: Nowadays there are some alternatives to Minikube that may be more convenient if you want to setup a single node Kubernetes cluster for your projects (e.g. [MicroK8s](https://microk8s.io/) or [K3s](https://k3s.io/)).

 #### Prerequisites

 It's recommended (and required if you're working over Linux) to have Docker installed on your machine.
 You can check if it's already installed this way: